Get the Best WordPress Backup

 Duplicator Pro simplifies the process of migrating your updated store from the staging site to your live site.
 To get started, create and download a backup of the staging site.
 This time, you’ll only need the archive file.

 Log into your live site’s WordPress dashboard.
-Go to Duplicator Pro » Import and upload the staging site backup.
+Go to Duplicator Pro » Import Backups and upload the staging site backup.

 Duplicator Pro will transfer the updated WooCommerce version and all your store’s content to your live site!